DesislavaMetodieva/portfolio-design-1/README.md

 # Description

-The goal for this project was to show my skills in responsive design and accessability.
+The goal for this project was to show my skills in responsive design.
 This portfolio includes some of my recents projects which I was working on.

 # Installation